 I am signed up to ride 100 miles and am once again asking for your support.
 I ride because cancer touches all of us -- half of all men and one third of all women in the U.S. will get cancer in their lifetime.
 These figures are staggering, but, I believe we can change the stats by funding lifesaving research at Fred Hutch.

-Through my years of fundraising, I have become keenly aware of just how many of my friends have also been directly impacted by cancer’s devastating reach.
 THIS IS WHY I RIDE.
 Obliteride provides me with an opportunity to use my love of cycling to help make a difference in this necessary fight against cancer.

 Obliteride participants will come together in August to tell cancer we're not gonna take it anymore.
 And here's where I need your help.
 I've made a big commitment to make a statement against cancer.
 And I hope you'll make a statement, too.
 With 100% of every dollar donated going directly to cancer research at Fred Hutch, we can make a direct impact on research to save lives faster.
 I hope you'll donate as much as you can because you believe in me, what I'm doing, and that together, we can defeat cancer.